-Embarrassing Side Effects
+Awkward Side Effects

-Because saliva isn't flushing your mouth of food particles and debris regularly, it's common to develop persistent bad breath.
-If you wear lipstick, you might find that it sticks to your teeth because no saliva is there to rinse it off.
-Dry mouth can be the culprit when it comes to hoarseness or a tickle in your throat?
+Because saliva isn't flushing your mouth of food particles and debris regularly, people with dry mouth often get bad breath.
+If you wear lipstick, it might end up on your teeth because there’s nothing there to rinse it off.
+Feeling hoarse or have a tickle in your throat?
 Dry mouth may be the cause.

-Dry mouth can be related to nerve damage from a head or neck injury can lead to dry mouth.
+Nerve damage from a head or neck injury can lead to dry mouth.
 Some nerves carry messages between the brain and the salivary glands.
-If these nerves are damaged, they might be unable to tell the salivary glands to make saliva.
+If these nerves are damaged, they may not be able to tell the salivary glands to make saliva.

 Smoking Can Make It Worse

-A Doctor Can Treat Dry Mouth
+A Doctor Can Treat It

 Take Care of Your Teeth

-Tips to Stimulate Saliva Production
+Some Tips to Boost Saliva Production

-Other Tips to Help Dry Mouth
+More Tips to Help Dry Mouth